 Meidum is around 100 km south of central Cairo and no public transport goes there.
 You’ll either need to hire a private driver or take a private tour.
 (Frustratingly, there are almost no single-day group tours in Egypt at all, so you’ll always need to arrange transport on a private basis.)

 Most people visit Meidum together with the Middle Kingdom pyramids of El Lahun and Hawara which are also in the general Fayoum Oasis area.
-This is what I did, and I visited those places after my time at Meidum and Mastaba 17.
+This is what I did, and went on to visit those pyramids after seeing Meidum and Mastaba 17.